Seahawks position review: How will the Seahawks address their inconsistent pass rush? Should they re-sign Rasheem Green?

 You could make a case that some of that — maybe a lot of that — had to do with the coverage scheme.
 Too often, opposing quarterbacks could quickly find open receivers for short gains underneath in the Seahawks’ soft zone coverage (the Week 3 loss at Minnesota stands as one obvious example of that).
 Seattle’s pass rushers, you could argue, rarely had enough time to get to the QB.

-How and why the pass rush failed will have to be something the Seahawks’ new defensive coordinator dives into head-first this offseason.
+How and why the pass rush failed will have to be something the Seahawks’ new defensive coordinator dives into headfirst this offseason.

 Regardless, it was an obvious problem.
 Get this: In 11 games from Week 3 to Week 14, the Seahawks never had more than two sacks in any game; they had only one sack in seven of those games for a total of 15 sacks in that 11-game stretch.
 Yikes.

 The Seahawks’ pass rush did come alive a bit late in the season, making the end-of-season numbers look a little better.
 That coincided with an increased workload for veteran Carlos Dunlap, who had two of the team’s season-high five sacks in the Week 18 victory at Arizona.
-Before that, Dunlap had made it clear that he was frustrated with his new hybrid role, and his decreased playing time.
+Before that, Dunlap had made it clear that he was frustrated with his new hybrid role and his decreased playing time.
 (How Dunlap fits into the Seahawks’ 2022 plans is an open question.)

-Here’s the promising twist: The Seahawks’ most glaring weakness also brought forth their most exciting prospect.
-That would be Darrell Taylor.
+Here’s the promising twist: The Seahawks’ most glaring weakness also brought forth their most exciting prospect: Darrell Taylor.

 After sitting out the 2020 season while recovering from a broken leg, Taylor broke out with 6.5 sacks in 16 games in his de facto rookie season.
 He was inconsistent, as you would expect out of a young player at a boom-or-bust position, but he flashed enough to make everyone believe he can be a top-flight edge rusher.